 Fairport is a somewhat small village located in the state of New York.
-With a population of 5,305 people and eight constituent neighborhoods, Fairport is the 305th largest community in New York.
-Much of the housing stock in Fairport was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 5,423 people and ten constituent neighborhoods, Fairport is the 298th largest community in New York.
+Fairport has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Also of interest is that Fairport has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.62% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 22.49% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Fairport in 2018 was $43,253, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $173,012 for a family of four.
+The per capita income in Fairport in 2018 was $53,300, which is wealthy relative to New York and the nation.
+This equates to an annual income of $213,200 for a family of four.
 However, Fairport contains both very wealthy and poor people as well.

 The most common language spoken in Fairport is English.
 Other important languages spoken here include Polish and Italian.